 Walking the Dog

 I like to imagine a world in which animals cannot be sold or eaten.
-I do not eat animals or fish, and only eat plants, and have not for twenty years.
+I do not eat animals or fish.
+I only eat plants, and have not eaten meat for over twenty years.
 This enables me to see clearly just how much eating animals deforms the thinking of my contemporaries.
 It is amazing to see how what people eat deforms their thinking and makes them irrational and nonobjective about the role of domestication in history and how much animals enabled oppression of nature and women.
 Indeed, the most destructive of all forms of animal abuse is domestication, cats and dogs, notwithstanding.
-Humans above all domesticate themselves, making themselves tractable property owners, subservient to a bankers unethical making of private property as a first principle.
-Wild humans are something else entirely and do little or nothing except for money.
+Humans above all domesticate themselves, making themselves tractable property owners, subservient to a bankers unethical making of private property as a first principle, bankers do little or nothing except for money.
+Wild humans are something else entirely.
+Money is not involved with them at all.

-Dog and Boy Playing with a Flying Disc
+Dog and Boy Playing with a Flying Disc, ( frisbee)

 Darwin’s later work, after the Origin of Species, is largely about domestic animals, pigs, rabbits, goats, cattle, pigeons etc. His The Variation of Animals and Plants Under Domestication (finished by 1869) discuses many of these species as examples of evolutionary development.
 The first chapter discusses the evolution of Dogs and Cats and tries to tease out an answer about their evolution.
 This was beyond science at the time, but Darwin is headed in largely the right direction in his discussion of Wolves as the origin of dogs.
 He makes the mistake of thinking that Jackals and Coyotes, which are more closely related than wolves and Dogs, may be part of this evolution, a theory that has since proven mistaken, as Jackal and Coyotes are more distant canines.
 The genetics, which Darwin did not know, show that Dogs come from Wolves.
 He was right that they are all canines.